not-mxgenta/CodingForTheArts-GroupProject/README.txt

 I contributed the initial idea for the game’s narrative, introducing Quinn as the protagonist and outlining the core story, which was then built upon by Emily's vision of a more dynamic, branching narrative (similar to games like The Walking Dead or Detroit: Become Human).
 I worked on the outside environment, creating the street and sky tiles.
 Additionally, I drew a couple windows inside the house, with their backgrounds, including a tree silhouette, using Aseprite.
-I also contributed to the jumpscare animation, using online templates to perfect the shading of the figure.
+I also drew the jumpscare animation, using online templates to perfect the shading of the figure's skull.

 I then also gathered and organized the sound files required for the game.
-I contributed to the JSON coding and assisted with debugging minor issues, ensuring the code ran smoothly and without errors for final preparations for submission.
+I contributed to the JSON coding and assisted with debugging minor issues, such as problems with collission and sound.
+This ensures the code ran smoothly and without errors for final preparations for submission.
 This included reviewing the README and making sure everything was well-documented.

 Challenges: